Predicting Customer Churn Using Python

 Hight risk Churn customers Low risk no Churn customers

 Using the Gradient Boosting Classifier, high risk customers to Churn are identified with probabilities greater than 0.9 and low risk customers are also identified as no Churn with probabilities.
 By identifying these customers, incentives can be offered to the high risk customers to motivate them to stay, thereby increasing revenue.
-On the other hand, with the low risk customers, no incentives will be offered but high quality products and good services can be offered to all customers to reduce the Churn rate.
+On the other hand, with the low risk customers, no incentives will be offered, but high quality products and good services can be offered to all customers to reduce the Churn rate.

 Data Conclusion

 The Gradient Boosting is the model that predicts churn rate with the best ROC (0.88) given the optimal trade-off of True positive rate and False positive rate .
-From the confusion matrix, no incentives was given to 169 false negative customers , and they ended up to Churn causing a loss in revenue.
+From the confusion matrix, no incentives was given to 169 false negative customers , and they ended up churning, causing a loss in revenue.

 You can find the code in project link below.